Hyperbaric oxygen treatment of poisoning | Canada Hyperbarics Skip to main content

 What They Found

-They found that while experimental studies suggested hyperbaric oxygen (HBO) could reduce neurological sequelae from carbon monoxide (CO) poisoning, randomized clinical trials have yielded ambiguous results.
+They found that while experimental studies suggested hyperbaric oxygen (HBO) could reduce neurological sequelae from carbon monoxide (CO) poisoning, randomised clinical trials have yielded ambiguous results.
 Based on this, they suggested that HBO should be used exclusively for moderate and severe CO poisoning within a time window of 12 hours post-exposure, as data for other asphyxiants are too sparse.

 Canadian Relevance